shaileshsuthar675/Machine-Learning/Image Classifier/README.md

 ## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?
+#### What do you learn from this project?
+##### When you are building such kind of code you'll be able to learn about
+- how you can retrive the data from comma saperated (CSV) file...
+- how deep learning works for image processing data...
+- how to apply regression model to retrieve similer image...

 ## 🛠 Skills
 SQL, python, pandas, numpy,seaborn, matplotlib,